-Courses taken through the consortium are considered institutional credit and will impact a student's GPA just like a course taken directly from C-N.Students who will be earning an associate degree may register for no more than 14 semester hours of courses with Acadeum.
+Courses taken through the consortium are considered institutional credit and will impact a student's GPA just like a course taken directly from C-N. Acadeum courses registered through Carson-Newman are included in Carson-Newman's Repeating a Course for a Grade Policy and grade replacement is permitted within these guidelines.
+Students who will be earning an associate degree may register for no more than 14 semester hours of courses with

+Acadeum.
 Students who will be earning a bachelor's degree may register for no more than 29 semester hours of courses with Acadeum.
 Acadeum courses may NOT be used for meeting the requirement for 25 percent of coursework in residency at Carson-Newman."